About Doc Kane and Nihon Hustle

-I'm a connector: I love nothing more in the world than introducing people to solutions, and other people who can make a difference in their lives.
-If you're looking for introductions, this is one of the main things I'm going to do with this page and Nihon Hustle.
+I’m a connector: I love nothing more in the world than introducing people to solutions, and other people who can make a difference in their lives.
+If you’re looking for introductions, this is one of the main things I’m going to do with this page and Nihon Hustle.
+Connect with me on LinkedIn if you need specific help.
 There is a lot more to come in this area… stay tuned.

 From New Jersey to Illinois… a short seven year jaunt in Minnesota, another fifteen or so back in Illinois (Chicago!)… and now to my new home in Japan.
 I can say that, finally, I’ve found home.

 I kinda’ have a long story… more than I feel is worth spilling on the page for the time being, but I’m sure as time goes on and I flesh out other aspects of Nihon Hustle, I’ll be back to fill in the gaps a bit.
 Thanks for reading what I’m dishing out for the moment. 😉